 While restrictions remain in place to this day, there are signs that the community is able to enjoy greater visibility since the 2011 revolution.
-On 15 August 2018, for example, the Festa della Madonna was celebrated for the second time in La Goulette, near Tunis, after decades in which it was not possible.
+On 15 August 2018, for example, the Festa della Madonna started being celebrated again in La Goulette, near Tunis, after decades in which it was not possible.
 The ceremony followed the Catholic rite and was mostly recited in French, with some parts in Italian.
 At the end of a speech on coexistence in Tunisia, the sub-Saharan African congregation launched into songs and danced.

 Some civil society organizations, such as the Tunisian Association for the Support of Minorities, report that there is nowadays a growing number of formerly Muslim Tunisians who have converted to Christianity.
 While conversion is not criminalized under Tunisian law, the social taboos are so widespread that these groups generally prefer to remain hidden.
 Many face ostracization and even violence from their own families due to the stigma surrounding conversion.